gavD/mitty_the_kitty/README.md

 Well, I MOSTLY git gud, [read my book on Git if you like](https://gavd.co.uk/2021/09/book-git-workflow-discipline/).

 The binaries are committed to make it easier to play it on an emulator - it's simple hosting without faffing around.
-I'm on a tight timescale as a parent of small kids!
+This is a hobby; I'm on a tight timescale as a parent of small kids!

+Although if there's a nigh-zero effort better way to publish a binary that I can easily update, lemme know!

 How do I play this on a real Arduboy?
 --